bondhan/go-webcounter/README.md

 # Go-WebCounter

-A try web counter handling million requests (on going)
+A web counter 'trying' to handle 'million' requests (on going)

 ## Design